ZiliottoFilippoDev/DIMORA/README.md

 `library(DIMORA)`

-To import the dataset examples
+To import the dataset examples:
 `data(DBdimora)`